-With its mission to coordinate and foster research in materials science and engineering leading to economic development, CAMI was established in 1984 by the state of Colorado at CSM.
-It functions as a consortium of the state's research universities (CSM, CU, CSU, DU and UCCS), and private industry.
+With a mission to coordinate and foster research in materials science and engineering leading to economic development, CAMI was established in 1984 by the State of Colorado at CSM.
+Located at CSM, the Institute functions as a consortium of state government, research universities (CSM, CU, CSU, and DU), and private industries.